Expense management

 1. Travel costs

 These expenses make up a huge part of employee reimbursements.
-Air tickets, cabs to and from the airport, car rentals, public transport, and hotel stays everything comes under reimbursed expenses.
+Air tickets, cabs to and from the airport, car rentals, public transport, and hotel stays everything comes under reimbursed travel expenses.
 Visa charges and other travel-related costs are also included in this category.

 You might be interested to read: A guide on travel and expense management